awelm/blog/content/posts/eng-productivity-tools.md

 `Control-R` is great, but its **way** better when it uses fuzzy search instead of substring matching. fzf lets you add fuzzy search to multiple aspects of your command line but I only use it modify my `Control-R`.
 ![fzf image](/fzf.gif)
 4. [iTerm2 tmux Integration](https://iterm2.com/documentation-tmux-integration.html)\
 If you frequently connect to a remote server to do non-trivial things, tmux is an indispensable tool.
-For those who are unfamiliar, tmux enhances your SSH experience by letting you create new tabs/windows and restore your previous session state. tmux is unwieldy to use though, and this integration lets you perform tmux actions using the iTerm2 native shortcuts that you're probably already familiar with.
+For those who are unfamiliar, tmux enhances your SSH experience by letting you create new tabs/windows and restore your previous session state. tmux is unwieldy to use though, and this integration improves things by letting you perform tmux actions using the iTerm2 native shortcuts that you're probably already familiar with.
 For example, you can use the trackpad to scroll through past outputs instead of pressing `Control-B` and then `[`.
 ![iterm tmux integration image](/tmux.png)